sheikh-arman/appscode-api-server-controller/README.md

 # controller-appscode-api

-vendor file will not working. so use go mod tidy only.
+vendor file will not work. so use go mod tidy only.

 sh hack/code-generator.sh